Whoami and Hello, Elliot: "Hello, Elliot"

 Elliot hides the alternate Elliot's body in a storage container, intent on taking his place and marrying Angela.
 A police officer, Dominique, attempts to arrest Elliot after she sees the body.
 Elliot escapes to Coney Island, where he discovers that there is no wedding.
 Mr. Robot explains to Elliot that the world they are in is not the parallel world Whiterose spoke of, but rather an illusion created by Elliot to keep "the real Elliot" trapped, which he himself had briefly slipped into during morphine withdrawal.
-(Note: As depicted in "eps1.3_da3m0ns.mp4".)
+(Note: As depicted in "eps1.3 da3m0ns.mp4".)

 Bewildered, Elliot wakes up in Krista's office.
-Krista — who is a manifestation of Elliot's mind at the moment — explains that the Elliot seen since the beginning of the series is not the real Elliot, but a persona called "the Mastermind" that the real Elliot (who suffers from dissociative identity disorder) created to deal with his anger at the world.
+Krista — who is a manifestation of Elliot's mind at the moment — explains that the Elliot seen since the beginning of the series is not the real Elliot, but a persona called "the Mastermind" that the real Elliot (who has dissociative identity disorder) created to deal with his anger at the world.
 However, this persona decided to take over and trap the real Elliot in a utopian world, also eliminating Darlene from the fantasy as she is the real Elliot's strongest connection to reality.
 Krista explains that the Mastermind must give control back to the real Elliot, but he refuses as the world collapses.
 The Mastermind wakes up in the hospital, where Darlene tells him that Whiterose is dead, her machine is destroyed, and that she knew that the Mastermind had taken over from the beginning.
 Accepting his identity, the Mastermind returns to Elliot's mind with the rest of his personas.
 The real Elliot wakes up in the hospital and is greeted by Darlene, who says "Hello, Elliot."